We all can feel alone even when surrounded by our greatest fans.

 The directive seemed cruel.
 My tank is empty.
 I’m the one who should be getting help.
 How can I help others?

 But the paradox was correct.
 Instead of hovering around waiting to be filled, I started doing the filling.
-I learned to check up on people, ask them about their day, when it was the last thing I wanted to do.
-It was clumsy and tense at first.
+I learned to check up on people, ask them about their day when it was the last thing I wanted to do.

-But years later, everything is different.
-I feel like part of the crowd.
-Loving others even when you’re down creates a counterintuitive joy that too few believers know: the two-way satisfaction of ministering.
+I’m often still clumsy and tense at this.
+But loving others even when you’re down creates a counterintuitive joy that too few believers know: the two-way satisfaction of ministering.
 It lifts you above yourself.

 Loving feels like a cross when our own needs aren’t met.
-But we’ve got everything backwards.
-The cross was Jesus’ glory.
-The crosses we accept will be our salvation as well.
-When a friend or spouse falls short and doesn’t love you well, love them better.
+But when a friend or spouse falls short and doesn’t love you well, love them better.
 When you’re fighting self-pity, find someone to serve.
 Your focus shifts from yourself to them.
 God takes care of the rest.

 Try it.
 It won’t disappoint.